Two-spotted goby: Behaviour

 Unlike most gobies, this species does not live on the seabed but instead lives in shoals among seagrasses and seaweeds.
 It feeds on zooplankton such as crustacean larvae.
 Breeding takes place in the summer.
-The male becomes territorial and scoops out a nest in the sand, usually under a stone, in which the female lays a batch of eggs.
-The male then guards the eggs until they hatch.
-The juvenile fish move into deeper water to spend the winter.
+The male becomes territorial and defend a nest formed by a natural cavity such as an empty mussel shell or a folded kelp leaf.
+Males and females engage in several stages of mutual courtship displays, the last of which is a visit to the nest, in which the female lays a batch of eggs.
+The male then guards, cleans and fans the eggs of one to several females until they hatch.
+After a period of growth in the summer, the juvenile fish move into deeper water to spend the winter.
 The adults usually die after reproducing once.